Loss of Job Skills due to a Brain Injury

 These health concerns may require significant treatment to heal or rehabilitate, while also having an immediate impact on a person’s professional prospects.
 If the loss of job skills is enough to force a person out of their career, there may be compensation available for this radical and unwanted life change.

 A traumatic brain injury may leave you or someone you love with substantial medical fees, out-of-pocket expenses, and a lack of income.
 However, a personal injury claim may be able to help your household find financial coverage for these costs.
-To learn more about how we may be able to assist you with the process of filing an injury claim, contact a New York personal injury lawyer of Hach & Rose, LLP, today by calling (212) 779-0057.
+To learn more about how our attorneys may be able to assist you with the process of filing an injury claim, contact a New York personal injury lawyer of Hach & Rose, LLP, today by calling (212) 779-0057.